Celtic currency of Britain: Scotland and Wales

 No coins were minted in Wales or Scotland during this period.
-Only 35 Celtic coins have been found in Wales with nearly 50% being those produced by the Dobunni.
+As of 2015 only 35 Celtic coins had been found in Wales with nearly 50% being those produced by the Dobunni.
+In the early 2020s a hoard of a further 15 coins minted by the Corieltavi were found near Llangoed on Anglesey.

 As of 1997 there had been 7 finds of Celtic-era coins in Scotland.
 Five of these are poorly documented or could credibly be modern (or in one case 19th century) losses.
 Of the remaining two one is a single South Ferriby stater found in Lauderdale.
 The other is a hoard, found near Netherurd, that contained forty-plus Globules à la Croix (bullet coins) along with a number of gold torcs.
 The coins were struck in Gaul, possibly in an area to the north-east of Paris although the exact area is far from clear.
 Coins of this type were first struck around 200BC but remained in use until the Roman occupation.
 It has been suggested that their presence in Scotland is due to direct political or military contact.